LiaPlayground/e-Learning-2019/README.md

 as well as its own macro-system that simplifies tedious and repetitive tasks.
 It comes along with its own Just-In-Time compiler that runs in the Browser and therefor does not require additional tooling.

+See this project on:

+* GitHub:
+* LiaScript:

 ## 1. Introduction